sinchanaurs1104/responsible-ai-analysis-platform/README.md

   | Reject Option Classification | post-processing (no new model — wraps the original) |
 - **Multi-method runs**: select any subset of the four methods; each produces its own version in the same run.
 - **Full per-version analysis**: accuracy/precision/recall/F1 + confusion matrix, AIF360 fairness metrics (statistical parity difference, disparate impact ratio, equal opportunity difference, average odds difference, Theil index), a rule-based fairness verdict with a suggested mitigation (labeled `standard` or `experimental` confidence depending on how directly the literature supports that pairing), SHAP top-feature importances, worst-performing error-analysis subgroups, and DiCE counterfactual examples.
+- **Optional LLM-narrated fairness summaries**: the deterministic rule engine always decides the fairness verdict; if `ANTHROPIC_API_KEY` is set, that verdict is additionally rephrased into a plain-language summary via the Anthropic API (Claude Haiku by default), with the LLM's output validated against the source numbers before being trusted.
+Without a key, or if the call fails, the summary falls back to a deterministic template — this integration is additive polish, never a hard dependency.
 - **Comparison dashboard**: summary table, performance chart, fairness comparison (including a custom visual "scale" indicator), SHAP feature comparison across versions, and a counterfactual-generation coverage/sparsity summary — not a misleading "flip rate" metric, since every stored counterfactual example is by definition a successful flip.
 - **Partial-failure visibility**: if one mitigation method fails (e.g. a missing optional dependency) while others succeed, the run still completes and the failure is surfaced in the UI rather than silently vanishing.
 - **Downloadable outputs**: trained model artifacts (gated to genuinely new models — hidden for post-processing methods, which only wrap the original estimator), a generated PDF Responsible AI Report covering every version in the run, and a combined experiment-log CSV export.